 Advantages and disadvantages of caesarean section

 In the case of elective or planned caesarean delivery, the date birth is fixed so you can prepare in advance for the delivery.

-The baby is born within minutes after the start of the caesarean section and the woman is free of pain during labour and not subject to onset of uterine contractions.
-This in turn makes it a gentler birth process for the child and the pelvic floor muscles of the woman.
+The baby is born within minutes after the start of the caesarean section and the woman is free of pain during labour and not subject to the onset of uterine contractions.
+This in turn makes it a more gentle birth process for the child and the pelvic floor muscles of the woman.